junwyoo/180DB/clean_skeleton/README.txt

 This is a clean version of our program.
-Only update that has been tested.
+Only update codes that have been tested.